 The agreement improves wages, preserves benefits, and improves retirement security by increasing contributions into the Teamsters pension.

-The City and Joint Labor have been meeting on a weekly basis to negotiate the entire Joint Labor Agreement.
-Health care benefits continue to be the primary issue, although the employer is bringing many language items to modify the entire agreement.
+The City of Tacoma and the Tacoma Joint Labor Committee have been meeting on a regular basis to re-negotiate the entire Tacoma Joint Labor Committee Agreement.

 Healthcare benefits continue to be the primary issue.